Eronmmer/erons.codes/content/posts/2020-12-02---building-react-components-with-chakra-ui.md

 yarn add @chakra-ui/react @emotion/react @emotion/styled framer-motion
 ```

-For Chakra UI to work correctly across your application, you need to setup the Provider in the root of your application.
+For Chakra UI to work correctly across your application, you need to set up the Provider in the root of your application.
 In this case, we'll do that in the `index.js` file in the `src` directory.
 We'll also create a custom theme to enable us customize components and build a design system.
-Although optional, customized themes define numerous properties such as the color pallets, fonts and break points.
+Although optional, customized themes define numerous properties such as color pallets, fonts, and breakpoints.

 In your `src` directory, create a `customTheme.js` file and add the following code: